roroiii/roroiii/README.md

 ## 😉

+I'm a front-end engineer who switched from marketing to coding by myself.

+I'm excited to share my learning process with you and hope you find it helpful and inspiring.
 <!--
 **roroiii/roroiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.